Highlight

 Another consequence of the Lebanon War was strong dissension within the Palestinian national movement.
 A major rebellion broke out within Fatah that weakened Arafat’s influence within his own organization.
 In May 1983, Sa'id Muragha (Abu Musa), a high-level Fatah military officer who had organized the defense of Beirut during the war, publicly criticized Arafat for his political positions, including his rapprochement with Jordan, his readiness to consider the Reagan Plan as a basis for negotiations, and his mismanagement of the affairs inside Fatah, such as promoting several undeserving Fatah officers.
 Soon, with support from Syria, fighters loyal to Abu Musa took over Fatah arms depots, and the rebellion within Fatah spread to include other Palestinian groups hostile to Arafat, including the Popular Front for the Liberation of Palestine–General Command (PFLP-GC), led by Ahmad Jibril .
 Fighting then broke out between Arafat loyalists and Abu Musa’s fighters, who were referred to popularly as Fatah Uprising (Fatah al-Intifada).
 Abu Musa’s rebels managed to push the Arafat loyalists out of most of Lebanon despite the fact that Arafat himself traveled to Tripoli , in northern Lebanon, to rally his loyal Fatah fighters.
 Some 4,000 Arafat loyalists eventually accepted a Saudi-brokered deal by which they were evacuated on Greek ships flying the UN flag in December 1983.

 Beyond the Abu Musa secession, tense polarization emerged within the PLO.
 On one side, pro-Syrian organizations (PFLP-GC, Saiqa , Palestinian Popular Struggle Front , Fatah al-Intifada) called for Arafat’s destitution, and even to form an alternative PLO.
-On the other side, a grouping (Popular Front for the Liberation of Palestine , Democratic Front for the Liberation of Palestine , Palestine Liberation Front , Palestinian Communist Party ) emerged that opposed Arafat’s leadership and Palestinian-Jordanian coordination but was not willing to abandon the PLO or work directly under Syrian sponsorship.
+On the other side, a grouping (Popular Front for the Liberation of Palestine , Democratic Front for the Liberation of Palestine , Palestinian Liberation Front , Palestinian Communist Party ) emerged that opposed Arafat’s leadership and Palestinian-Jordanian coordination but was not willing to abandon the PLO or work directly under Syrian sponsorship.
 In March 1984, it constituted the Democratic Alliance and started a dialogue with Fatah leadership.
 The pro-Syrian coalition formed the National Alliance in July 1984, criticizing the dialogue conducted by the Democratic Alliance with Fatah.

 In the meantime, and against the background of PLO political-military losses in the Lebanese arena, the mounting tensions with Syria, and internal dissensions (that erupted as the “War of the Camps ” in Lebanon between 1985 and 1987), Arafat attempted to preserve the PLO diplomatic status and its role in efforts related to settling the Palestine question.
 As soon as he withdrew from Tripoli at the end of December 1983, he traveled to Cairo and met with Egyptian president Husni Mubarak , thus ending Palestinian official boycott of Egypt since Anwar al-Sadat ’s trip to Israel in November 1977.
 He also resumed attempts to coordinate with Jordan on the terms that would allow negotiations with Israel.
 The Arafat-Hussein rapprochement opened the way for convening the 17th session of the Palestine National Council (PNC) in Amman in November 1984, although both the Democratic Alliance and the National Alliance boycotted the meeting.
 Following this, in February 1985, Arafat reached an agreement with Hussein (“Palestinian-Jordanian Joint Action Agreement ”) that included creating a joint Palestinian-Jordanian negotiating delegation for any future Arab-Israeli peace talks as well as the principle of establishing a confederation between Jordan and a Palestinian state.